-This article introduces why system partition C is getting almost full in Windows Server 2008 R2 and how to fix C: drive full issue on Server 2008.
+This article introduces why system partition C is getting full in Windows Server 2008 R2 and how to fix this issue with 2 steps.

-When system C: drive is getting full in Windows Server 2008 R2, there are 2 main steps: clean up disk to reclaim free space and enlarge C drive with partition software.
+When system C: drive is getting full in Windows Server 2008 R2, there are 2 major steps: clean up disk to reclaim free space and add more space to C drive from other partition.

-To free up disk space on Windows Server 2008, the built-in Disk Cleanup utility is the first choice.
+To free up disk space in Windows 2008 server, the built-in Disk Cleanup utility is the first choice.
 There are many third party optimization software, but Disk Cleanup is the safest.
 Don't put the server into danger for additional 1GB space.

 - Press Windows and R together on the keyboard, type cleanmgr and press Enter.

-- Select C: drive (or other one) in the drop-down list.
+- Select C: drive in the drop-down list.

-- Click the check-boxes in the front of the files that you want to clean.
+- Click the check-boxes in the front of the files that you want to remove.

 - Confirm in next window.

 If you receive error that Windows cannot find cleanmgr, it means that you have not enabled Disk Cleanup.
-Follow the steps to install Disk Cleanup on Windows Server 2008.
+Follow the steps to install Disk Cleanup in Windows Server 2008.

 However, you can't solve this problem completely, because the free space will be eaten up quickly by new generated junk files.
-This is the reason why many people find C drive full again in the near future.
+This is the reason why many people feedback that C drive is full again in the near future.
 You'd better add more free space from other partitions.

-All hard drive partitions are allocated while installing Windows, but you can change partition size without losing data.
+All hard drive partitions are allocated while installing Windows or by OEM manufacturer, but you can change partition size without losing data.
 Shrink D or other volume that has plenty of free space, then part of unused space will be converted to Unallocated.
-This space can be combined to other partitions in the same disk.
+This space can be combined to other partitions on the same disk.
 In this way, there will be plenty of free space in C drive again, Operating System, programs and associated settings, Windows services and anything else keep the same with before.